felipecrs/dahua-vto-on-home-assistant/README.md

 ### Configuring Fully Kiosk Browser

-I configured [Fully Kiosk Browser](https://www.fully-kiosk.com/en/) several years ago in my tablet.
-I don't remember what exact settings I used.
-However, the important thing is to have the [Fully Kiosk Browser Home Assistant integration](https://www.home-assistant.io/integrations/fully_kiosk) configured, since it is used in the automations below.
+My [Fully Kiosk Browser](https://www.fully-kiosk.com/en/) `settings.json` can be found [here](./fully-kiosk-browser/fully-settings.json).
+Do not forget to have the [Fully Kiosk Browser Home Assistant integration](https://www.home-assistant.io/integrations/fully_kiosk) configured, since it is used in the automations below.

 ### Configuring Home Assistant